Focus Music and Binaural Beats: What the Science Actually Says

 The explanation is simple: the language processing system handles both reading and lyrics.
 Running both simultaneously creates interference.
 This effect is robust across studies and populations.

-Practical implication: If your work involves words — writing, reading, analysis, coding with meaningful variable names — avoid music with English lyrics (or lyrics in any language you understand).
+Practical implication: If your work involves words, including writing, reading, analysis, or coding with meaningful variable names, avoid music with English lyrics (or lyrics in any language you understand).

 Classical music, ambient music, and lo-fi tracks without intelligible vocals avoid this interference.